Learn more about CRYSTAL MOUNTAIN

 Countless families have been etched into the resort’s story but two couples in particular have left an indelible mark.
 As individuals Althea, Chris, George and Jim each would bring distinct talents, work ethic, perspective and leadership recognized as undeniably exceptional by everyone from the United States Navy to the Governor of Michigan.

-George and Althea Petritz were here from the very beginning.
-While George passed away in 2010, Althea continues to practice yoga and remains active well into her ninth decade.
-Just as her unbridled enthusiasm for winter sports helped nurture what is now 58 downhill ski trails, her many years of dedication in the resort’s gardens inspire its beauty today.
+George (1917-2010) and Althea (1923-2022) Petritz continued to stay active - skiing, sailing, biking or practicing yoga, well into their final decades of life.
+Althea's unbridled enthusiasm for winter sports helped nurture what is now 58 downhill ski trails, her many years of dedication in the resort’s gardens inspire its beauty today.
 A World War II veteran awarded the Navy Cross and an accomplished businessman, George would stroll the grounds in his trademark blue coat planting a seed that remains strongly rooted at the resort, “A company is known by the people it keeps.”
 He was careful to hire, interviewing candidates whether it was vice president of marketing or staff cleaning the rooms.

 Jim and Chris MacInnes traveled from southern California in 1985 to help run the family business.
 Both have a taste for adrenaline.
 Chris, President, a hall-of-fame downhill skier from St. Lawrence University and Jim, CEO, a former moto-cross racer.
 Both also had successful careers out west, Jim as Director of Venture Management for Ultrapower Incorporated developing renewable energy generation projects and Chris a Consumer Products Manager for McCulloch.
 In life and business, the couple represents the perfect marriage of experience, expertise and vision that has guided Crystal Mountain through three decades of dynamic growth and development.